junxit/us-congress-bills-110/metadata.md

 - 2008-06-26 — Introduced in House
 - 2008-06-26 — Introduced in House
 - 2008-06-26 — Referred to the House Committee on Science and Technology.
+- 2008-07-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-07-09 — Considered under suspension of the rules. (consideration: CR H6257-6261)
+- 2008-07-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1315.
+- 2008-07-09 — Mr. Lampson moved to suspend the rules and agree to the resolution.
+- 2008-07-10 — Considered as unfinished business. (consideration: CR H6373-6374)
+- 2008-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 7/9/2008 H6257)
+- 2008-07-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 7/9/2008 H6257)